-Now you may be thinking, my organization is far too small for M&A (merger and acquisition) activity.
-We understand where you're coming from.
+Often, organizations believe they are too small for merger and acquisition (M&A) activity.
 After all, business media often reports on large size M&A deals and transactions, supported, brokered and executed by investment banks.
 The names of the organizations involved sound familiar as they often appear on a little list known as the Fortune 500.

-Well we’re here to tell you that M&A is a viable tool for growth in smaller sized businesses.
-You are welcome.
+However, merger & acquisition can be a viable tool for growth in smaller sized businesses.